ucsb/webguide/css.md

 Ensure there exists an appropriate degree of contrast between background and foreground colors.
 This is critical to providing an accessible experience for users with color blindness or limited vision.

+There are a number of techniques for checking the accessibility of your website's colors, including using an automated tool, printing your website on a black and white printer, or lowering the brightness of your monitor.

+In all cases, the content of your website should be easy to discern and should not rely on subtle differences in color.